py-sdl/py-sdl2/doc/modules/sdl2_sdlttf.rst

    :param font: The loaded font to get the suggested line skip height for.
    :type font: POINTER(:obj:`TTF_Font`)

-   :returns: The maximum pixel height for all glyphs in the font.
+   :returns: The recommended height (in pixels) for each line of text.
    :rtype: int